 However, the map in Figure 10 shows the same level of efficiency for plantation companies whose business is not integrated with a mill, suggesting that integration is not the only way to ensure supply chain efficiency, and that business partnerships between non-affiliated parties are equally important.
-The fact that supply arrangements can be done to an efficient degree between independent companies and mills, suggests that the same can be done between independent small-holders and mills.
+The fact that supply arrangements can be done to an efficient degree between independent companies and mills, suggests that the same can be done between independent smallholders and mills.

-Figure 11.
-Flow of CPO produced in Berau to Refineries
+Figure 10.
+Flow of company-produced FFB to mills